MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/python/install-deps.md

 ### Cache

 Store and retrieved cached dependencies for a faster build.
-Add this step to the config above, after _Setup Python_.
+Add this step to the config above, before the _Install dependencies_ step.

 - `main.yml`
     ```yaml